ThurkeeshNagarupan/ThurkeeshNagarupan.github.io/README.md

 <!--Name: Thurkeesh
 File: filename.html
 Date: September 19th 2024
-This is basically a HTML overview on how to create a website using github -->
+This is an HTML overview of how to create a website using GitHub -->
  <!DOCTYPE html>
 <html lang="en">
 <head>